 Cellular fraud is defined as the unauthorized use, tampering or manipulation of a cellular phone or service.
 Two main types are cloning and subscriber fraud, which are both illegal under the Wireless Telephone Protection Act.

-What is Subscriber Fraud?
+What is subscriber fraud?

 Subscriber fraud occurs when someone signs up for service with fraudulently obtained customer information or false identification.
 Lawbreakers obtain your personal information and use it to set up a cell phone account in your name.
 Resolving subscriber fraud could develop into a long and difficult process for victims.
-It may take time to discover that subscriber fraud has occurred and an even longer time to prove that you did not incur the debts.
-Call your carrier if you think you have been a victim of subscriber fraud.
+It may take time to discover that subscriber fraud has occurred and even more time to prove that you did not incur the debts.
+Millions of dollars are lost each year due to subscriber fraud.
+Call your service provider if you think you have been a victim of it.

 Cell Phone Fraud Guide (pdf)